 I try really hard to not waste food.

-And while yes, it’s true that compost isn’t exactly “wasting” anything, since the food scraps will eventually be worked back into our garden next year, I still wanted to make the food work harder for us.
+And while yes, it's true that compost isn't exactly "wasting" anything, since the food scraps eventually get worked back into our garden, I still wanted to make the food work harder for us.